casadi/casadi.github.io/content/leuven2018/_index.md

 Joris Gillis obtained his PhD in electrical engineering at KU Leuven in 2015.
 Currently a post-doc at MECO, KU Leuven and part-time freelancer, he pursues large-scale applications in optimal control and is highly active as a main developer of CasADi since 2010.

 ### Practicalities
 The course will take place at the Park Inn hotel, Martelarenlaan 36, 3010 Leuven, Belgium, starting each day at 9:00 and ending on 18:00.
-A registration fee of 320 EURO excl.
-VAT is asked for to cover costs of venue, coffee breaks and sandwich lunches, as well as to sponsor further educational material/activities on CasADi.
+A registration fee is asked for to cover costs of venue, coffee breaks and sandwich lunches, as well as to sponsor further educational material/activities on CasADi.

 Lodging is not included, but a [discount rate](parkinn.pdf) can be obtained at the Park Inn.